markmoxon/elite-source-code-library/versions/c64/README.md

 Builds:

-ib-disk (default)
+gma85-ntsc (default)
+gma86-pal
-source-disk-build (the binaries from running a build)
+source-disk-build (the binaries we get from running a build) source-disk-files (the binaries already on the source disc)

+Requirements:

+c1541 on the path
+c1541 is part of the VICE emulator https://vice-emu.sourceforge.io

 ---